MJMcGuffin/muqcs.js/README.md

 The code is contained entirely in a single file, and defines a small class for complex numbers, a class for complex matrices (i.e., matrices storing complex numbers), and a few utility classes like Sim (for Simulator).
 These classes take up about 2000 lines of code.
 The rest of the code consists of a regression test (in the function performRegressionTest()).
 Having a relatively small amount of source code means that the code is easier to study and understand by others.

-Unlike other javascript quantum circuit simulators, Muqcs implements partial trace and can compute reduced density matrices, from which several statistics can be computed: the phase, probability, purity, linear entropy, and von Neumann entropy (to quantify mixedness), and Bloch sphere coordinates of individual qubits;
+Unlike other javascript quantum circuit simulators, Muqcs implements partial trace and can compute arbitrary reduced density matrices, from which several statistics can be computed: the phase, probability, purity, linear entropy, and von Neumann entropy (to quantify mixedness), and Bloch sphere coordinates of individual qubits;
 the concurrence (to quantify entanglement), correlation, purity, and von Neumann entropy of pairs of qubits;
 and the stabilizer Rényi entropy (to quantify magic) of a set of qubits.